otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 For the `RIPLEY` clue:

-Change the 'User Agent' string in your browser to have the string `BLACKSEA` at index 9, to satisfy this condition and switch the clue to 'RIPLEY':
+Change the 'User Agent' string in your browser to have the string `BLACKSEA` at index 9, to satisfy the below condition and switch the clue to 'RIPLEY':

 ```javascript
 let clue = (function(){